turbori/infinite-car-service/URGENCY-IMPLEMENTATION.md

 ### **2. Credible & Specific**
 ❌ "Fast service"
-✅ "We'll Call You Within 2 Minutes"
+✅ "Receive Your Quote Within 2 Minutes"

 Specific, achievable numbers build trust.
+"Receive" covers all communication methods.

 ### **3. Matches Your Brand**
 The urgency feels premium and professional, not like a discount airline or cheap Uber competitor.